How to Clean Your Breast Pump: Tips to Keep it Germ-Free

 When used correctly, breast pump tubing does not touch the pumped milk so does not need to be cleaned routinely.
 However, keep a spare set of tubing on hand in case the set you are using gets dirty or damaged.

 For extra germ removal, sanitize pump parts at least once every day.
-Sanitizing is especially important if your baby is less than 2 months old, was born prematurely, or has a weakened immune system due to illness or medical treatment (such as
+Sanitizing is especially important if your baby is less than 2 months old, was born prematurely, or has a weakened immune system due to illness or medical treatment (such as chemotherapy for cancer).

 Daily sanitizing of pump parts may not be necessary for older, healthy babies, if the parts are cleaned carefully after each use.
 Sanitize all items (even the bottle brush and wash basin!) by using one of the following options: